lanl/singularity-eos/doc/sphinx/src/contributing.rst

   ``PORTABLE_FORCEINLINE_FUNCTION``.
 These macros are imported from the `ports-of-call`_ library and resolve to the appropriate decorations for a given device-side backend such as cuda so the code compiles correctly.
-Code that doesn't need to run on device does not need these decorations.
+Code that doesn't need to run on device, such as EOS class constructors, does not need these decorations.

 * **Relocatable device code:** It is common in C++ to split code between a header file and an implementation file.
 Functionality that